-- (37) "Right" includes remedy. - payment or performance of an obligation.
+- (38) "Security interest" means an interest in personal property or fixtures which secures payment or performance of an obligation.
 The term also includes any interest of a consignor and a buyer of accounts, chattel paper, a payment intangible, or a promissory note in a transaction that is subject to Article 9.
 The special property interest of a buyer of goods on identification of those goods to a contract for sale under Section 2- 401 is not a "security interest", but a buyer may also acquire a "security interest" by complying with Article 9.
 Except as otherwise provided in Section 2-505, the right of a seller or lessor of goods under Article 2 or 2A to retain or acquire possession of the goods is not a "security interest", but a seller or lessor may also acquire a "security interest" by complying with Article 9.
 The retention or reservation of title by a seller of goods notwithstanding shipment or delivery to the buyer (Section 2-401) is limited in effect to a reservation of a "security interest".
-Whether a transaction in the form of a lease is a "security interest" is determined by Section 1-203. - (39) "Send" in connection with a writing, record, or notice means to: - (A) deposit in the mail properly addressed and, in the case of an instrument, to an address specified thereon or otherwise agreed, or, if there is none, to any address reasonable under the circumstances; - (B) transmit by any other usual means of communication in a form reasonable under the circumstances; - 21 (C) deliver for such transmission with postage or other cost of transmission provided for;
+Whether a transaction in the form of a lease is a "security interest" is determined pursuant to Section 1-203. - (39) "Send" in connection with a writing, record, or notice means to: - (A) deposit in the mail or deliver for transmission by any other usual means of communication with postage or cost of transmission provided for and properly addressed and, in the case of an instrument, to an address specified thereon or otherwise agreed, or if